 But where you might be surprised is how well suited the napping pups can be to serving in K-9 protective roles.
 A protection dog must stay alert, but also needs to conserve her energy for when it is needed most.
 The dog appears to be mellow, chill, good-natured and laid-back….at least until a member of “her” family is threatened!

 Different Types of Drive Indicate a Canine’s Ideal Role

 In a nutshell, when you are choosing a sport dog, you want to choose a dog with a naturally high prey drive.
-This is because the prey drive is what, well, drives the other necessary instincts that make up a good sport dog: chasing, catching, fighting and killing.
-Many canine sports will require this skill set, so a dog that has a high prey drive will have a great chance of excelling at sport.
+This is because the prey drive is what, well, drives the other necessary instincts that make up a good sports dog: chasing, catching, fighting, and killing.
+Many canine sports will require this skill set, so a dog that has a high prey drive will have a great chance of excelling at the sport.

 Here, don’t think that the sport dog doesn’t have some degree of skill in defense, or that the personal protection dog doesn’t have innate prey instincts.
 These drives do overlap.
 But it is a matter of which drive is the dominant versus recessive drive.

 The dog that naturally defaults to chase-catch-fight-kill will not make a good defense dog because she will be continually jumping the gun, seeing threats where there are none or even making up threats so she can act.
-Conversely, the dog that naturally defaults to watch-listen-stay-alert will not make a good sport dog because he will hold back rather than jump prematurely.
+Conversely, the dog that naturally defaults to watch-listen-stay-alert will not make a good sports dog because he will hold back rather than jumping prematurely.